Students, teachers still motivated by PE3

 While it’s one thing to possess the information, PE 3 encourages the students and parents to study it and figure out how to take those lessons and apply them at home.
 That early understanding helped Dowell’s students form a close bond with their teachers.
 That understanding empowered them to work together to develop new workouts.

 That has been the core of Ohlson’s PE 3 curriculum, which will undergo some enhancements as the technology continues to improve.
-This fall IHT rolls out the adidas Zone for IHT Spirit, its new wrist-based monitor.
+This fall IHT rolls out the IHT Zone, its new wrist-based monitor.
 To make sure teachers – and students – can make the most of the new devices, the PE 3 curriculum is being tweaked accordingly.

 “The [Zone] tool supports the curriculum, and we want to make sure teachers can optimize the technology using the curriculum,” Ohlson said.
 “It’s a new teacher framework to meet unique needs of each classroom.
 We want the teachers to understand how to use the technology correctly and mold it into the goals of their classroom, their school and their district.”